The world's GREATEST desserts – how many British favourites made the list?

 Middle East/Shutterstock

-These cookies, made with butter and semolina, can be traced back to ancient Egypt, though today they're hugely popular across the Middle East and North Africa.
+These cookies, made with butter and semolina, can be traced back to ancient Egypt, though they're hugely popular across the Middle East and North Africa today.
 After being shaped by hand, they're baked either plain or stuffed with figs, dates or nuts.
-Ma'amoul are traditionally, made for religious festivals such as Easter, Purim or Eid, and are especially popular during Ramadan when the fast is broken.
+Ma'amoul are traditionally made for religious festivals such as Easter, Purim and Eid – and they're especially popular during Ramadan, when the fast is broken.

 <p>Thao Lan/Shutterstock</p>